Tubelis' double-double leads No. 4 Arizona past Cal 85-62 – KION546

 BIG PICTURE

 Arizona: The Wildcats used their size and athleticism to control play against the last-place Bears.
-Although it was a road game, the Wildcats had a sizable contingent of fans in the crowd, with several “U of A!” chants audible throughout the game. … Arizona improved to 19-0 when scoring at least 70 points and 20-0 when leading at halftime.
+Although it was a road game, the Wildcats had a sizable contingent of fans in the crowd, with several “U of A!” chants audible throughout the game.
+“It’s actually amazing,” Henderson said.
+“I mean, you’re on the road.
+You’re at a place that’s not near home and you have just as many fans as the home team does sometimes, and it’s just like wow.
+It’s a different atmosphere.
+I love it.” … Arizona improved to 19-0 when scoring at least 70 points and 20-0 when leading at halftime.

 California: The Bears lost their 21st game of the season, just four from setting a school record.
 Cal’s three wins this year are tied for the fewest in the country. … Former Cal coach Lou Campanelli was honored with a moment of silence before the game.
 Campanelli died Jan.
 31 at the age of 84.
 He coached the Bears from 1985-93, leading them to the NCAA Tournament in 1990.